digital twins

 System twinning

 A digital twin of the system brings visibility to complex interconnections and interdependencies of products and processes.
-The twinned system can be as large as a multistory building, electrical grid, or even a whole city, which can be viewed as “a system of systems.”
-However, investment to build such a replica in many cases may not equal to the hoped-for return.
+The twinned system can replicate something as large as a multistory building, electrical grid, or even a whole city, which can be viewed as “a system of systems.”
+However, investment to build such a replica, in many cases, may not equal the hoped-for return.
 That’s why system twinning is not as widespread as other DT types.

 Below, we’ll give real-life examples of how digital twins work in different industries across all levels.

-Up to 70 percent of airplanes in the world fly on engines, produced by General Electric (GE).
+Up to 70 percent of airplanes in the world fly on engines produced by General Electric (GE).
 This fact makes the corporation partially responsible for the safety of millions of passengers.
-To forecast the degradation of the aircraft’s heart over time, GE created a digital twin for its engine GE90 that powers long-range Boeing 777.
+To forecast the degradation of the aircraft’s heart over time, GE created a digital twin for its engine, GE90, that powers the long-range Boeing 777.

 GE90 engine